-The Ignition Officer wearing full protective gear will light the props with a flare.
+The Ignition Officer wearing full protective gear will light the props using the propane torch.
 A crew with a charged hose line will accompany him.
 Fire will only be set in the designated Burn Room in the provided cradle.
 At no time will ANY FLAMMABLE OR COMBUSTIBLE LIQUIDS BE USED TO START FIRES OR TO BURN WITHIN THE BURN ROOM and/or the FLASH CHAMBER.
 Use only dry, non-treated Class "A" materials (i.e.: wood, paper, hay, etc...)